Scott Ball / Rivard Report

 The new 892-square-foot space situated at the back of the Boardwalk on Broadway complex features a glass wall that exposes the building's interior, giving it a "sort of greenhouse feel," Bronson Holbrook said, but the wood-paneled wall at the back of the structure keeps the shop from being flooded by sunlight.

-“We’ll have the coolest shop in Texas,” Natalie Holbrook said while touring the site with the Rivard Report.
+"We'll have the coolest shop in Texas," Natalie Holbrook said while touring the site with the Rivard Report in June.

-The coffee bar will be on the ground floor, next to a smaller, lofted section of the building that will likely feature bar seating overlooking the main floor.
-The Holbrooks predict the shop will seat 28 to 32 guests and employ six staff members.
-The interior’s furnishings will be a combination of old pieces and new, decorative additions, Bronson Holbrook said.
+The coffee bar is on the ground floor next to a smaller, lofted section of the building that features bar seating overlooking the main floor.
+The Holbrooks estimate the shop seats 28 to 32 guests and employs six staff members.
+The interior's furnishings are a combination of old pieces and new, decorative additions, Bronson Holbrook said.

-Seating won’t be limited to inside, either: A narrow patch of land next to the building will offer some outdoor seating, with trees around the complex giving the shop a sort of “neighborhood” feel, Bronson Holbrook said.
+Seating isn't limited to inside, either: A narrow patch of land next to the building offers some outdoor seating, with trees around the complex giving the shop a sort of "neighborhood" feel, Bronson Holbrook said.